cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 1. Under Data Transformation > Manipulation drag and drop the "Edit Metadata" module onto the workspace
 2. Connect the modules together be clicking and dragging on the circles like a visio diagram.
 3. Click on the "Edit Metadata" and select "Edit Columns" from the right hand side of the workspace
-4. Leave the default configuration and type "qualityBool" into the textbox and click "Ok"
+4. Leave the default configuration and type `qualityBool` into the textbox and click "Ok"

 ### The First Run of the Experiment
 1. Select "Run" from the button of the workspace